The Incidence of Hepatitis A Infection

 How Common is Hepatitis A Infection?

-Hepatitis A is much more common in countries with underdeveloped sanitation systems and, thus, is a risk in most of the world.
-[11, 16] An increased transmission rate is seen in all countries other than the United States, Canada, Japan, Australia, New Zealand, and the countries of Western Europe.
-Nevertheless, infections continue to occur in the United States, where approximately one-third of the population has been previously infected with HAV.
-[6, 12]
+Hepatitis A incidence varies between regions and is much more common in countries with underdeveloped sanitation systems; thus, contracting hepatitis A is a risk in most of the world.
+An increased transmission rate is seen in all countries other than the United States, Canada, Japan, Australia, New Zealand, and the countries of Western Europe.
+Infections continue to occur in the United States.

-In 2007, the CDC reported a total of 2,979 acute symptomatic cases of hepatitis A. Of these, information about food and water exposure was known for 1,047 cases, leading to an estimate that 6.5% of all infections were caused by exposure to contaminated water or food.
-In 2,500 of the cases, no known risk factor was identified.
+In 2016, the CDC reported a total of 2,007 acute symptomatic cases of hepatitis A. Of these, information about food and water exposure was known for 796 cases, leading to an estimate that 19.7% of all infections were caused by exposure to contaminated water or food.
+In 612 of the cases, no known risk factor was identified, and in 918 of the cases, risk factor information was not reported to CDC.

 Estimates of the annual costs (direct and indirect) of hepatitis A in the United States have ranged from $300 million to $488.8 million in 1997 dollars.
-In one study conducted in Spokane, Washington, the combined direct and indirect costs for each case of hepatitis A from all sources ranged from $2892 to $3837.
-[2, 13] In a 2007 Ohio study, each case of HAV infection attributable to contaminated food was estimated to cost at least $10,000, including medical and other non-economic costs.
-Nationwide, adults who become ill miss an average of 27 work-days per illness, and 11-to-22 percent of those infected are hospitalized.
-[6, 7] All of these costs are entirely preventable given the effectiveness of a vaccination in providing immunity from infection.
-[7, 13]
+In one study conducted in Spokane, Washington, the combined direct and indirect costs for each case of hepatitis A from all sources ranged from $2,892 to $3,837.
+In a 2007 Ohio study, each case of HAV infection attributable to contaminated food was estimated to cost at least $10,000, including medical and other non-economic costs.
+A 2020 study found that the average cost of a hepatitis A hospitalization in 2017 was $16,232.
+Nationwide, adults who become ill miss an average of 27 workdays per illness, and 11 to 22 percent of those infected are hospitalized.
+All of these costs are entirely preventable given the effectiveness of a vaccination in providing immunity from infection.